Abugu1996/global-energy-analysis-1990-2020/README.md

 3. KPI Generation – Calculate renewable energy ratios, per-country CO₂ intensity, and growth rates.
 4. Visualization – Generate plots (time series, bar charts, correlation plots).
 5. Documentation – Save results in google colab and prepare insights for GitHub.

 # Dashboard

  was created to summarize findings.
 Suggested views include:

-Global Energy Consumption & Production Trend (1990–2020) Renewable Energy Share (%) by Country/Region
+1. Global Energy Consumption & Production Trend (1990–2020)
+.
+Renewable Energy Share (%) by Country/Region
-CO₂ Emissions vs. Energy Use Correlation
+3. CO₂ Emissions vs. Energy Use Correlation
-Top 10 Energy Producers & Consumers
+4. Top 10 Energy Producers & Consumers
-share of electricity in final energy consumption
+5. share of electricity in final energy consumption

+#Project Insights

+.
+Global Energy Consumption & Production (KPI 1):
+Consumption and production both rose between 1990 and 2020, but consumption often exceeded production in certain regions.
+This indicates increasing reliance on imports and greater strain on global supply.

+.
+Renewable Energy Share (KPI 2):
+Renewables grew rapidly after 2010, with Europe and Asia driving most of the gains.
+However, fossil fuels still dominate the global energy mix, and renewable adoption remains uneven across regions.

+.
+CO₂ Emissions vs. Energy Use (KPI 3):
+The dashboard shows a strong link between energy consumption and emissions.
+Countries with high industrial activity (e.g., USA, China, India) are also the largest CO₂ emitters.
+Renewable-heavy regions show slower emissions growth, proving the value of clean energy adoption.

+.
+Top Producers & Consumers (Dashboard Result):
+The top 10 producers and consumers are concentrated among industrialized and rapidly developing economies.
+These regions hold the greatest potential for impactful energy and climate policies.

+.
+Electricity Generation Mix (Dashboard Result):
+Electricity generation is slowly diversifying.
+While coal and oil remain significant, natural gas and renewables are steadily increasing, signaling a gradual but important shift toward cleaner energy.

+# Final Conclusion

+The 1990–2020 energy data reveals a clear story: energy demand is rising worldwide, fossil fuels still dominate, and renewable energy—though growing—has not yet overtaken them.
+Industrialized and fast-growing economies drive most of the world’s energy use and CO₂ emissions, making them central to achieving global sustainability goals.

+The project underscores that progress toward a cleaner energy future is real but too slow.
+A sustainable balance will require accelerated renewable adoption, stronger climate policies, and technological innovation to reduce emissions while meeting the world’s growing energy needs.